Wagah1/Wagah1/README.md

 - 👋 Hi, I’m George Wagah
-- 👀 I’m interested in real astate and graphic design
+- 👀 I’m interested in renewable energy
 - 🌱 I’m currently learning javascript, mySQL, and python
 - 💞️ I’m looking to collaborate on personal projects using the languages above
 - 📫 The best way to reach me is via email @georgewagah6@gmail.com